 Initial modules to be funded and produced by LCTF in partnership with the Royal College of General Practitioners.
 Training modules contribute to GP professional development.

-Our charity is already funding and delivering an extensive range of patient support services that includes regional support groups, patient respite facilities, wellbeing courses, counselling services, patient helplines, research and public awareness campaigns.
+Our charity is already funding and delivering an extensive range of patient support services which include regional support groups, patient respite facilities, wellbeing courses, counselling services, patient helplines, research and public awareness campaigns.
 Our funds are limited as we do not receive government funding and we continue to fund our existing support services through patient support.

 Lauren’s foundation is seeking fundraising to help us support these additional and valuable initiatives.
 Please donate what you can.